ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </div>
 ```

-That is all the code you need to see a bare-bone editor running in a web browser.
+That is all the code you need to see a bare-bone editor running in your web browser.

 ## Adding CKEditor&nbsp;5 premium features

-All premium features are available in a separate package.
-You can install it similarly to the open-source one.
+All premium features are available as a separate package.
+You can install it the same as the open-source one.

 ```bash
 npm install ckeditor5-premium-features